mymax9172/couchdbjs/readme.md

 # CouchDBjs

-CouchDB ORM library based on [Nano library](https://www.npmjs.com/package/nano) and [Apache CouchDB](https://couchdb.apache.org/) official documentation for [Node.js](https://nodejs.org/)
+CouchDB ORM library based on [PouchDB library](https://www.pouchdb.com) and [Apache CouchDB](https://couchdb.apache.org/) official documentation for [Node.js](https://nodejs.org/)

 This library allows to define your data model (schema) and use auto-generated Entity class to perform database operations.
-If you do not need a data model, use directly Nano library
+If you do not need a data model, use directly PouchDB library

 ## Installation